jaydennguyen296/web-application-firewall-lab/README.md

 - DVWA was downloaded into the Apache web directory.
 - The DVWA configuration file was updated to match the database details created earlier.
+- Apache was configured to serve DVWA on port `8080`.
 - Apache was then restarted so DVWA could run properly.

 ### 4. Installing Docker